Wellness Radar Subscribe

 Earlier work by Rawson and colleagues (2008) extended this picture.
 The key finding across the sleep deprivation literature is that creatine does not prevent performance decline from sleep loss — it attenuates it.
 The placebo group, as expected, showed deteriorating performance on complex cognitive tasks over the course of prolonged wakefulness.
 The creatine group showed smaller decrements.
 This is consistent with the PCr buffer explanation: under high neuroenergetic demand, more available brain creatine provides a larger buffer against the energy shortfalls that impair neural performance.

 These findings are the most mechanistically coherent human evidence for creatine as a cognitive aid.
 Sleep deprivation is a state of neuroenergetic stress.
 Creatine directly addresses one mechanism by which that stress degrades performance.
 The evidence is not that creatine makes you smarter — it is that creatine preserves cognitive function under conditions that would otherwise degrade it.
+A 2024 systematic review of the five qualifying sleep-loss trials reached the same cautious conclusion: modest, consistent benefit, biggest at longer durations of sleep loss, limited by small samples.

 Creatine does not make you smarter on a well-rested Tuesday.
 It makes you less impaired on a sleep-deprived Thursday.
 That distinction matters enormously for understanding the evidence.